finos/open-source-readiness/docs/bok/Activities/Level-3/Public-Development.md

   * [GitProxy](https://github.com/finos/git-proxy)
   * [internal-contribution-forks](https://github.com/github-community-projects/internal-contribution-forks)

 Personal risk is related to any fear or concern an individual may have around participation in an open source community.
 Putting your work for the world can, at first, be a bit unnerving for some.
 Common concerns include not knowing what to do or doing the "wrong thing," receiving less than constructive feedback, or having their contribution rejected.

+Your firm likely has policies regarding public communication and social media, designed to limit risk to you and to the firm.
+Be sure to familiarize yourself with these policies and adhere to them.

+### Promoting healthy community

 Healthy open source communities actively work to promote positive environments for contributors by: